arndvs/gpt4-langchain-ingest-api-data-private-chroma-aws/README.md

 # GPT-4, LangChain, Private Chroma DB Deployed to AWS, Ingesting Data Via API

 Tech stack used includes LangChain, Private Chroma DB Deployed to AWS, Typescript, Openai, and Next.js.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
-Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.
+Chroma is an opensource vectorstore for storing embeddings and your API data.

 [How to Deploy Private Chroma Vector DB to AWS video](https://www.youtube.com/watch?v=rD3G3hbAawE)